dakanji/RefindPlus/README-Dev.md

-supply_nvme           |Enables an inbuilt NvmExpress driver supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required transient_boot        |Disables selection of the last booted loader if not required unicode_collation     |Provides fine tuned support for languages that use unicode text
+supply_nvme           |Enables an inbuilt NvmExpress driver supply_uefi           |Enables feature that emulates UEFI 2.x support on EFI 1.x units sync_nvram            |Resets nvRAM settings, such as BlueTooth, on some boot types if required sync_trust            |Works around some `Boot Chain of Trust` problems on T2/TPM chipped units transient_boot        |Disables selection of the last booted loader if not required unicode_collation     |Provides fine tuned support for languages that use unicode text